-Communicating the benefits of responsible tourism can be hard.
+Communicating responsible tourism is hard.

 It takes up so much time and headspace that it can become all there is.
-But vital as it is, it's not the stuff that most people think about - or search for - when they dream of their perfect holiday.
-And so people who have put their heart and soul into delivering the most wonderful holiday experiences around aren't connecting with people who would simply love to discover what they provide.
+But vital as it is, it's not the stuff that most tourists think about - or search for - when they dream of their perfect holiday.
+So people who have put their heart and soul into delivering the most wonderful holiday experiences around aren't connecting with travellers who would love to discover what they provide.

-Or better still, you could just get in touch.
+Or you could just get in touch.
 And I'll listen to you instead.